mfitzp/qtipy/README.md

     QtIPy

-For Mac users a `.app` is available for download from [here](http://download.martinfitzpatrick.name/QtIPy.app.zip).
+For Mac users a launcher `.app` is available for download from [here](http://download.martinfitzpatrick.name/QtIPy.app.zip).
+Install as above, then download the `.app` and drag to your dock.
+Click to launch QtIPy!

 Backend running is based on https://github.com/paulgb/runipy/